-Kruse converts 16th straight penalty to match record
+Lewandowski again the difference, Bayern beats Dortmund 3-2

-BERLIN (AP) — Max Kruse converted his 16th straight penalty kick to match a Bundesliga record as Union Berlin routed Arminia Bielefeld 5-0 on Saturday.
+Max Kruse converted his 16th straight penalty kick to match a Bundesliga record as Union Berlin routed Arminia Bielefeld 5-0.

 The former Germany striker scored from the spot early in the second half to tie Hans-Joachim Abel’s record in the top division.
 Abel scored his penalties for Fortuna Düsseldorf, Bochum and Schalke between 1973 and 1984.